Skip to main content

 How much does a fractional CMO cost?

-Fractional CMO engagements typically run as a monthly retainer in the high-four-figure to low-five-figure range, depending on company stage, market…
+Fractional CMO engagements usually run as a monthly retainer, from the high four figures to the low five figures, depending on company stage.

 What that actually means in practice

-Fractional CMO pricing is usually not a menu of hours.
-It is a commercial agreement around senior judgment, operating cadence, and decision quality.
-At Nyman Media, we price against the level of strategic and operational load the company needs us to carry: go-to-market diagnosis, planning, team leadership, agency management, AI-era positioning, board-level narrative, pipeline accountability, and execution rhythm.
+Fractional CMO pricing is rarely a menu of hours.
+It is a commercial agreement around the quality of your marketing decisions and the weekly rhythm that turns them into action.
+We price against how much strategic and operational load the company needs us to carry: go-to-market diagnosis, planning, team leadership, agency management, positioning, the board-level narrative, pipeline accountability, and execution.

 Company stage